KikiBerg/Kikicodes/README.md

 ### Accessibility

-I have been mindful during coding to ensure that the website is as accessible friendly as possible.
+I have tried during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by:

 * Using semantic HTML.
 * Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.